 Over the weekend, my seven year old granddaughter, Calyn, excitedly told me, "Grandma, I'm going to join the Walking School Bus when it starts April 1st."
 "That's wonderful," I replied.
 It truly is wonderful to see two communities in Barton County, (both Great Bend and Hoisington) adopting this successful program and modeling it to other communities.

 4-H Day is an annual event in each county in Kansas.
 It gives 4-H members an opportunity to share their talents in public speaking, music and talent.
-Barton County 4-H Day is equally as important as the county fair for members exhibiting what they have learned.
+Barton County 4-H Day is an event equally as important as the county fair!

-Is your house child proofed?
-We have a curious two year old granddaughter and in a few short months our youngest grandchild will be mobile, so that means we will need to child proof certain areas of our home.
+In a few short months our youngest grandson will be mobile and that means we will need to child proof certain areas of our home.
 Children should be curious, but curiosity can turn dangerous if kids are getting under the kitchen sink or into the medicine cabinet where hazardous chemicals and adult medicines are kept.
 In recognition of National Poison Prevention Week, I want to use my column space today to remind you about storing hazardous materials out of a child's reach.

 When I learned on Thursday that John Keenan had passed away, Uncle John to me – though we were actually first cousins – there were many thoughts that came to mind.
 Foremost was the trip in August 1971, I took with John, Ersa, and their son Mike to the American Legion National baseball championships in Billings, Montana.
 I was 12.
 John was a scout for the Los Angeles Dodgers, and if there was young talent playing somewhere, someplace, John was usually in the stands, stop watch, pencil and program in hand.